Find us on Facebook

 Family fishing opportunitiesThe Trust also makes the ponds available for children to fish with parent / caregiver supervision for limited periods over the year.
 A licence issued by Fish and Game is required to fish the ponds during these times.
 The Conditions for use of the ponds apply to these family permits and the children must have a licence.
 The licence from Fish and Game is free for children 12 and under and $20 for children between 12 and 17 years old.
 There is a link below to the Fish and Game web site to order a licence.

-The ponds will be open for family fishing opportunities when kids can fish with adult supervision from the 20th of December 2024 to the 30th March 2025.
+The ponds will be open for family fishing opportunities when kids can fish with adult supervision from the 20th of December 2024 to the 30th March 2025 and from the 1st June until the 30th October 2025

 For advice on how to use the ponds and where to fish go to our tips site.
 There is also an excellent youtube video produced by Jim Jobe of Jimmys bait company at https://www.youtube.com/watch?v=ZbiRLRRvMbk